Kyle Pitts Player Prop Bets for NFL Week 11 | Atlanta vs. New England 11/18/2021

 - Pitts has been the target of 19.3% (64 total) of his team's 331 passing attempts this season.

-- With nine targets in the red zone this season, Pitts has been on the receiving end of 19.6% of his team's 46 red zone pass attempts.
+- Pitts has seen the ball thrown his way nine times in the red zone this season, 19.6% of his team's 46 red zone pass attempts.

-- The Falcons, who rank 25th in the NFL in points scored, have dropped back to pass 60.7% of the time while running the ball 39.3% of the time.
+- The Falcons have called a pass in 60.7% of their plays from scrimmage this year while staying on the ground 39.3% of the time.
+This offensive attack ranks 25th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Pitts' matchup with the Patriots.